Testing symmetry on quantum computers: Variational algorithms for testing symmetry

 \section{Variational algorithms for testing symmetry}

-Having established that the acceptance probabilities can be computed by SDPs for circuits on a sufficiently small number of qubits, we now propose variational quantum algorithms (VQA) for use on quantum computers (see \cite{CABBEFMMYCC20,bharti2021noisy}\ for reviews of variational quantum algorithms).
+Having established that the acceptance probabilities can be computed by SDPs for circuits on a sufficiently small number of qubits, we now propose variational quantum algorithms (VQA) for use on quantum computers as a proof-of-concept implementation of these tests (see \cite{CABBEFMMYCC20,bharti2021noisy}\ for reviews of variational quantum algorithms).
 These algorithms make use of variational machine learning techniques to mimic the action of the prover in Algorithms~\ref{alg:g-sym-test}--\ref{alg:sym-ext}; however, these techniques are in general limited in terms of their capabilities and thus do not fully satisfy the all-powerful nature of the prover called for in quantum interactive proofs.
-Note also that training a VQA has been shown to be NP-hard \cite{qvanp}; nonetheless, implementing such methods on near-term quantum devices gives a rough lower bound on the quantities of interest.
+Note also that training a VQA has been shown to be NP-hard \cite{qvanp}; nonetheless, implementing such methods on near-term quantum devices gives a rough lower bound on the symmetry measures of interest.
+In the future, more advanced techniques could be substituted into the prover's position in an equivalent manner to improve on these lower-bound estimates.
 We present here a series of examples and show the circuit diagrams and VQA performance for these tests.
 To demonstrate the wide-ranging applicability of these algorithms, we have performed symmetry tests for a variety of groups.
 We present a subset of them now and defer the rest of them to Appendices~\ref{app:cyclic-c-3} through \ref{app:Q8} in the interest of space.

 For the algorithms discussed in this section, all code was implemented in Python using Qiskit (a Python package used for quantum computing with IBM Quantum).
 For each algorithm, the noiseless variant was implemented using the IBM Quantum noiseless simulator.
 For the noisy versions, we use the noise model from the IBM-Jakarta quantum computer and conduct a noisy simulation.
-We find that the algorithms behave well in both scenarios.
+We find that the algorithms behave well in both scenarios, and for VQA tests, our results converge in a reasonable number of layers, typically less than five.
 In the noisy simulations, the algorithms converge well, and the parameters obtained exhibit a noise resilience as put forward in \cite{Sharma_2020}; that is, the relevant quantity can be accurately estimated by inputting the parameters learned from the noisy simulator into the noiseless simulator.
 Note that some sections show only a noiseless simulation; for these cases, the noisy simulation requires a noise model of a larger quantum system than is currently available to us.